Quotes about Gillette, Wyoming

 I understand the thinking, but those places don’t have alcohol.
 Unless you have a special interest or want to do charity work then a bar was a much easier choice to fill social needs.
 Today, some of what the bars had to offer has been replaced with social media, internet porn, and video games, but they remain as busy as ever.

-There's a lot of drug problems in Gillette, but I don't think that we are any worse off than any other community, but we do have the presence of drugs and there's a certain amount of money here with the young people who are employed with a lot of good jobs like at the mines, who can afford the narcotics and so we do have a considerable amount of traffic through our community. (ref)
+There’s a lot of drug problems in Gillette, but I don’t think that we are any worse off than any other community, but we do have the presence of drugs and there’s a certain amount of money here with the young people who are employed with a lot of good jobs like at the mines, who can afford the narcotics and so we do have a considerable amount of traffic through our community. †

 D. B. “Spike” Hladky

-The average age for the city was extremely low.
+The average resident’s age in the city was extremely low.
 It was a young city full of transplants who came for work.
 One common belief is that for people who are able to work the best welfare program is a job.
 Assuming that is true it could possibly explain why this was said.

 In the 1970s employers used to walk into jails bailing out anyone who would work.
 Jobs paying great wages only needing a pulse were raining down like manna from heaven.
 It must have been nearly impossible not to find work.
 By the 1980s things were beginning to slow down and there were actual requirements for jobs.

 Gillette has gone from a rural community to kind of a city now.
 While I was growing up, we saw Campbell County coming from the homestead to where we are now.
 We have come a long way.
 Some of the communities around have old money.
 Gillette has never had this.
 For us, it is all raw.
-Gillette has never had that to stand on. (ref)
+Gillette has never had that to stand on. †

-In one of my talks, I used an example, and it's not a good one, but I said that the only place that Gillette showed preparedness for growth was in its cemetery (laughs). (ref)
+In one of my talks, I used an example, and it’s not a good one, but I said that the only place that Gillette showed preparedness for growth was in its cemetery (laughs). †

 J. O. Reed

-A lot of the news media from out of Wyoming, mainly the eastern media, have shown Gillette as a very sorry place to live and I think they've slanted that quite a bit.
+A lot of the news media from out of Wyoming, mainly the eastern media, have shown Gillette as a very sorry place to live and I think they’ve slanted that quite a bit.
 Certainly we have some people who are living in mobile homes here, but on the whole, people in this community have prospered.
-They've built new homes.
+They’ve built new homes.
 Land values have gone up.
 Home values have gone up.
-Business opportunities are probably netter there than anyplace in the United States. (ref)
+Business opportunities are probably netter there than anyplace in the United States. †

 Notice the shift here from boomtown to a blue-collar city.
 See how there are still remnants of a previous time, but how Gillette was moving to the next time period.

-When I got here [five years ago], I was single, just after a divorce, and it was very difficult, because we were in a situation where there were thirty men for every woman in town. (ref)
+When I got here [five years ago], I was single, just after a divorce, and it was very difficult, because we were in a situation where there were thirty men for every woman in town. †

 This was probably a bit before 1980.
 Most likely the interview took place a few years before this book was printed.

-An Indian lady who had been in Gillette for some time, she's no longer around I don't believe, had married a young white fellow who was kind of a religious fanatic.
+An Indian lady who had been in Gillette for some time, she’s no longer around I don’t believe, had married a young white fellow who was kind of a religious fanatic.
 Anyway, they got married and for their wedding night they went down to one of the local bars and for their honeymoon beat each other silly after getting drunk.
-That's pretty much the Gillette wedding story.(ref)
+That’s pretty much the Gillette wedding story.†

 There are reports that say Gillette’s crime problems were not special.
 They were comparable to other rapidly growing cities across the country.
 No one can seem to point to a specific reason why Gillette was singled out.
 I believe the reason is the accidental coining of the catchy term Gillette Syndrome which made Gillette a lightning rod for media attention.

 Without this boom, Gillette would still be a sleepy little town of about 3,000 people comprised of about 10 square blocks stuck out on the edge of the Interstate Highway in eastern Wyoming.
-It would still have its three or four ma and pa cafes and that would be about the end of it. (ref)
+It would still have its three or four ma and pa cafes and that would be about the end of it. †

 For instance, in the bookstore, I have to stock a whole different variety of books than the other communities.
 I stock Sci-Fi much heavier than I would in another area.
 The section on parenting is very popular, too.
 There are so many young couples here.
-There's very little interest in fiction that revolves around the East Coast.
-You can't sell Jewish literature or that sort of stuff here.
+There’s very little interest in fiction that revolves around the East Coast.
+You can’t sell Jewish literature or that sort of stuff here.
 Nobody shows any interest in those.
-War books are big. (ref)
+War books are big. †

 I would like to see people in Gillette and Campbell County a little more aware of their environment as a whole.
 They see Gillette.
-They go to the Bighorns and go skiing or go fishing or they drive out to Keyhole (Reservoir), but they don't see this place as the western edge of the Great Plains or the eastern edge of the Sagebrush grasslands or the Mountain West.
-They don't often see the beauty of this country.
-Everybody remarks on the ugliness of this place. (ref)
+They go to the Bighorns and go skiing or go fishing or they drive out to Keyhole (Reservoir), but they don’t see this place as the western edge of the Great Plains or the eastern edge of the Sagebrush grasslands or the Mountain West.
+They don’t often see the beauty of this country.
+Everybody remarks on the ugliness of this place. †

 No matter how interesting the geography is treeless rolling hills filled with short woody shrubs and no water is not considered an idyllic scene for most people.

 Some of us who still live in the past are trying to turn back the clock, if we could.
-What I tend to remember about Gillette and Campbell County in the old days, and I guess it's a sign of middle age, is I remember when you could visit with your neighbors and your neighbors were ranching families and not absentee corporate landlords. (ref)
+What I tend to remember about Gillette and Campbell County in the old days, and I guess it’s a sign of middle age, is I remember when you could visit with your neighbors and your neighbors were ranching families and not absentee corporate landlords. †

-I think that right now, I had better point out that the experience of living in a town like Gillette is not closely related or connected to my ranching world, so to speak. (ref)
+I think that right now, I had better point out that the experience of living in a town like Gillette is not closely related or connected to my ranching world, so to speak. †

 Many times Gillette and Campbell County are conflated, but in reality they are two different places.
 Part of the reason this happens is because Gillette is the only city in the county.
 Many parts of the county have a Gillette address as well.
 But we must always remember rural living is not the same as city living even if Gillette is an isolated city surrounded by ranches and coal mines.

 We were filming a documentary about energy out in Gillette, Wyoming, and all through the ten days that we worked at the isolated but exquisite location, we kept hearing about a restaurant that “you folks oughta try, since you write cookbooks.”
 However the restaurant they were recommending was a 140-mile round trip from Gillette.
-Nothing is ever close to anything else out there in the West. (ref)
+Nothing is ever close to anything else out there in the West. †

 Everyone from the area has heard the saying Wyoming is a town with long streets.
 It isn’t uncommon to travel 2 hours to do just about any kind of shopping or day trip or see a doctor.
 The restaurant mentioned was in Buffalo, Wyoming.